jamatics/pi_ctag/balance/balance_ctag/src/README.md

 ## Variables

-clear: clears all variables values from symbol table. close all: close all the opened figures.
+clear: clears all variables values from symbol table.

+close all: close all the opened figures.

-clc: clears the terminal screen and moves the cursor to the upper left corner. rawDataA || rawDataD: matrices with the raw data from 2 forceplates time (in hundreths of seconds), Fx (ground medial-lateral forces), Fy (ground anterior- posterior forces), Fz (ground vertical reaction forces),Mx,My,Mz (momentums of the forces).
+clc: clears the terminal screen and moves the cursor to the upper left corner.

+subject_xx_run_xx_balance file structure:

+colomns  with the raw data from 2 forceplates with time in first column time (in hundreths of seconds),

+Fx (ground medial-lateral forces),

+Fy (ground anterior-posterior forces),

+Fz (ground vertical reaction forces),

+Mx,My,Mz(momentums of the forces) (Optional for future use)

 BWs1: Body weights of the subject 1.

 reactForce_x_l || reactForce_x_r: Fx of both forceplates.